SilverDevelopment/GSMR-Project/README.md

 * An arduino
 * A LOT of time
 * A GSM-R DCP
-* Decend computer & electrical knowledge
+* Decent computer & electrical knowledge

 ## Credits